-Anh Thuy Nguyen (b.1993) is an artist from Hanoi, Viet Nam.
-She earned an M.F.A in Fine Art from School of Visual Arts (2018) and a B.A in Studio Art and English (Writing) from DePauw University (2015).
-Anh Thuy has exhibited at Miyako Yoshinaga Gallery, Sotheby's Institute of Art (New York), BOSI Contemporary, The Java Project, Pfizer Factory, Trestle Gallery, Nha San Collective (Hanoi, Viet Nam) among others.
-Residencies include Brooklyn Art Space, Vermont Studio Center.
-Anh Thuy Nguyen is currently a member of Brooklyn Art Space –Trestle Projects and Adjunct Professor at Hudson County Community College (NJ).
+Anh Thuy Nguyen (b.1993) is a visual artist from Hanoi, Viet Nam.
+She earned an M.F.A in Interdisciplinary Fine Art from the School of Visual Arts (2018) and a B.A in Studio Art and English (Writing) from DePauw University (2015).
+Anh Thuy has exhibited at Miyako Yoshinaga Gallery, Sotheby's Institute of Art, BOSI Contemporary, Radiator Gallery, Chinatown Soup Gallery, The Java Project, Pfizer Factory, Trestle Gallery, Nha San Collective (Hanoi, Viet Nam) among others.
+Residency includes Brooklyn Art Space, Vermont Studio Center.
+Anh Thuy is the recipient of institutional awards for the art: Prindle Institute Prize for Exceptional Visual Art Project related to Ethics (2015) and Efroymson Fellowship Grant (2014).
+Anh Thuy Nguyen is based in Brooklyn, NY, where she is currently a member of Brooklyn Art Space –Trestle Projects and Adjunct Professor at Hudson County Community College (NJ).